 Solar charging varies with sun conditions, but on a cloudy day, it only takes 1 hour of solar charging to replace 16 hours of Wind Instrument usage while sailing.
 And in direct sunlight, this goes up, so that it only takes 1 hour of solar charging to replace 35 hours of usage.
 Pretty amazing.

 Materials in the Wind Instrument were carefully chosen with the chafe and day-to-day wear & tear of sailing and tropical sun in mind.
 Marine-grade stainless steel for the mounting rod and mounting accessories.
 The vertical Spindle and the Pivot Rod are the synthetic polymer “acetal” (polyoxymethylene or POM), which is a rigid material that is low friction and wear-resistant like nylon (but does not absorb moisture the way nylon does).
-The elegant nose cone on the wind direction arrow is solid brass.
-Brass is non-corrosive, but also happens to be heavier than steel, so that the nose cone can serve as a counterweight.
-The innovative encapsulation of the tail of the wind direction arrow is UV-resistant molded polyurethane, which is “water clear” to allow the sun’s rays through to the solar cells.
+The innovative encapsulation of the tail section is UV-resistant molded polyurethane, which is “water clear” to allow the sun’s rays through to the solar cells.
+The miniature bearings in the rotating parts are now premium Ceramic for the best performance and no corrosion.

 Tripod mount on base attaches to camera hand-grips, tripods, and all of the Go-Pro camera mounting accessories.
 The Mounting Rod and black base of the Wind Instrument attach with a metric M6 thread.
 To attach a 1/4-inch tripod screw to the Wind Instrument, we have a small adapter on the mounting accessories page that works with any tripod fitting.
 Or, if you can put a different screw on your tripod fitting, you may be able to get a short M6 screw with a wide head from your local hardware store.
 GoPro has lots of different fittings for hand-grips, rails, bikes, helmets, suction cups, clamps, bendable arms, stick-on bases, etc. The Joby Gorillapod has 3 wrap-around legs to grab on to things for mounting or use as a tripod.
 Obviously, no tools are required for mounting on any of these kinds of camera mounts.
 They can also be quickly removed with a clip or a few easy turns, making the SailTimer Wind Instrument™ very portable.